Kingxukai/linux/Documentation/scsi/aic79xx.rst

     options aic79xx aic79xx=verbose,rd_strm:{{0x0041}}

-enables verbose output in the driver and turns read streaming on for targets 0 and 6 of Controller 0.
+enables verbose output in the woke driver and turns read streaming on for targets 0 and 6 of Controller 0.

 4. Additional Notes